hmarkc/parallel-prompt-decoding/README.md

 ### Truncated Dataset

-With a given dataset, a random truncation is performed to reduce the contextual bias of the training of sepcial tokens.
+With a given dataset, a random truncation is performed to reduce the contextual bias of the training of special tokens.
 Then, a distillation dataset is generated from the truncated dataset.

 The truncated datasets need to be generated first.
 Here is how a dataset for 3 special tokens can be generated for the ShareGPT dataset.